Chicago Cardinals: 1920s

 Meanwhile, because Pottsville had played an unauthorized exhibition game in Philadelphia against the University of Notre Dame All-Stars, the Maroons were stripped of the title.
 The League decided not to award a championship for 1925.
 Later, it was offered to the Cardinals, whose owner, Chris O'Brien, refused to accept the championship title for his team.
 He argued that his team did not deserve to take the title over a team which had beaten them fairly.
 It was only after the Bidwill family bought the Cardinals in 1933 that the franchise began to claim the 1925 title as its own.
 (For more on the controversy, see 1925 NFL Championship controversy.)

 The Chicago Cardinals were one of the few NFL teams to host African-American players in the 1920s—most notably Duke Slater.
 After the folding of the first American Football League after its lone season, Slater, against all odds, successfully joined the Chicago Cardinals of the National Football League.

-Not only was Slater pro football's first African-American linemen, he was also one of the NFL's most outstanding linemen of his era.
+Not only was Slater pro football's first African-American lineman, he was also one of the NFL's most outstanding linemen of his era.
 In 1928, he encouraged the team to sign Harold Bradley Sr., who became the NFL's second black lineman.
 Slater and Bradley played alongside each other in the first two games of the 1928 season.
 A steel plate in Bradley's leg, due to a childhood injury, contributed to Bradley ending his NFL career after only two games—the shortest among the 13 African American players who played in the NFL before World War II.

 Between 1926 and 1927 a movement began among the owners of the NFL to follow the racist example of professional baseball and in 1927 every African-American player was out of the league, with the sole exception of Duke Slater.
 The color ban faced by Slater and other black players was not ironclad, however, and four other African-American players managed to draw salaries in the NFL during short careers interspersed from 1928 through 1933.
 Slater was once again the only black player in the league in 1929.

 On November 28, 1929, Slater participated in an NFL record as a lineman in front of Ernie Nevers in a game in which he scored six rushing touchdowns in a 40–6 victory over the Chicago Bears.
 Slater played all 60 minutes of the contest, alternating between the offensive and defensive lines as well as participating on special teams.

 By the time of his retirement in 1931, Slater had achieved All-Pro status a total of six times.
 During his NFL career Slater never missed a game because of injury, starting in a total of 96 of the 99 games he played between the AFL and NFL.